Jonathan Craig Reed

 1. We will draft the deed, send it to out of state counsel for the client's notarized signature, and then when it is mailed back to us record it and mail it back to either the client or the referring law firm.

-2. If there is no real estate transfer tax due, our fee is $200 for the first deed and $120 for each additional deed (from the same grantors to the same trust) and this fee includes the recording of fee of about $18-20.
+2. If there is no real estate transfer tax due, Nevada Real Estate Transfer Tax our fee is $225 for the first deed and $140 for each additional deed (from the same grantors to the same trust) and this fee includes the recording of fee of about $18-20.
 Transfers into or out of a trust are currently exempt from a real estate transfer tax, but we need a copy of the trust, or preferably a copy of the Certificate of Trust, to avoid the transfer tax.
 This also assumes that there is not a $25 non-conforming fee charged.
 This fee can be avoided if the deed is completely blank (no parts of signatures or notary seals) with respect to the one inch margin all around the deed and with respect to a three inch square on the upper right corner of the first page of the deed and providing the deed is printed on standard thickness white paper in black ink.
 Often clients sign a deed with a large signature that invades the one inch margin and often notaries place their seal within the one inch margin.
 When either happens, there is the $25 non-conforming "gotcha fee."
 In addition, to avoid the $25 non-conforming fee, the deed must be on standard thickness white paper of the type you would buy for a copy machine.
 Fancy, thick, or off white paper that some lawyers consider "classy" will incur the $25 non-conforming fee.
 Text must be in black.
 A full list of requirement is set out in N.R.S.
 247.110 and N.R.S.
 247.305 authorizes the $25 non-conforming fee.
+Clark County is so picky that a handwritten correction on the deed in blue ink will trigger the $25 non-conforming fee.
+Unfortunately California has now gone to a universal notary page that has less than one inch margins all around so figure that any deed with a California notarization will trigger the $25 non-conforming fee.
+In many states notaries have a stamp or seal that they automatically place close to the edge of the document, thereby triggering the $25 non-conformity fee.

 3. If the deed is for anything other than a timeshare, we will check the legal description against online data bases and insure accuracy of the legal description.
 If the deed is for a timeshare there are no public records to check and we rely on the client or forwarding law firm for an accurate legal description.
 Some timeshare companies will verify the current legal description with a simple phone call; some are very difficult and time consuming to deal with.
 Timeshare legal descriptions can and occasionally do change over time so that copying a legal description off the purchase deed does not always give one the correct legal description.